pirati-cz/KlubPraha/spisy/2015/233-kontrakty-europoslancu/6-confirmatory-application/main.md

 Mr. Březina is currently a member of Sports Grants Committee of the Prague City Council; he does not occupy any more significant political functions due to a fact that his political position is compromised, given the trial in 2014 mentioned above.

-Former member of the European Parliament Miroslav Poche is also the former deputy in the Prague City Hall and former Chairman of the Social Democrat group.
+Member of the European Parliament Miroslav Poche is also the former deputy in the Prague City Hall and former Chairman of the Social Democrat group.
 He is a close ally of Karel Březina.
 In 2010 both of them supported each other in spite of calls of Presidency of the Social Democrat Party.
 Both politicians are well known for being influential and present for several consecutive political terms in the Prague politics as deputies.
 Therefore it is reasonable to assume, that given the nature of their cooperation in the past ₋ and given the public interest on this topic in 2010 till 2014, such information should be provided.

 ---
 signature: